detfaellesdesignsystem/dkfds-components/.github/ISSUE_TEMPLATE/fejl--bug-report-.md

 name: Fejl (Bug report)
 about: Indmeld en fejl, og hjælp os med at forbedre os (Create a report to help us improve)
-title: Giv issuet en sigende overskrift - kun en fejl pr issue.
-(Add a descriptive title to the issue - only one bug per issue.)
+title: Gør overskriften beskrivende  (Add a descriptive title)
 labels: ''
 assignees: ''

 ---

+[Indmeld kun 1 fejl pr. issue og tjek gerne om fejlen allerede er indmeldt.
+(Only one bug per issue and make sure to check if the issue already exists)]

-**Beksriv fejlen (Describe the bug)**
+**Bekskriv fejlen (Describe the bug)**
 Vær klar og præcis i din beskrivelse af fejlen.
 (A clear and concise description of what the bug is.)

 **Genskab fejlen (To Reproduce)**